dji-sdk/Mobile-UXSDK-iOS/README.md

 **2.** Install UX SDK with CocoaPods in the Project

 **Important Note:** Please be sure to integrate the contents of Sample Code/DJIWidget into your project if you are not using our sample code template or are upgrading to 4.7 for the first time.
-Follow the Build Phases settings of either sample code project in this repo for the best result.
-You must then remove the ios-videopreviewer project if you were using it previously.
+Check the [Updating from older versions](#updating-from-older-versions) section below for more information.

 Run the following command in the **ObjcSampleCode** and **SwiftSampleCode** paths: